-- Bring small snacks or chew gum in your classes, if allowed. - If you are not allowed to snack or chew gum, try to eat just before class so you won't be distracted by hunger.

-- Have water and nutritious snacks available while you're working. - Avoid sugary treats or too much caffeine, which can have a negative effect on your productivity.

-- If you need to eat or drink while studying, take a break to have something and return when you've finished. - Just before a test or presentation, eat a healthy meal or snack.
+Du ring Instruction or Activities Bring small snacks or chew gum in your classes, if allowed.
+If you are not allowed to snack or chew gum, try to eat just before class so you won't be distracted by hunger. orking on Assignments or Independent Tasks Have water and nutritious snacks available while you're working.
+Avoid sugary treats or too much caffeine, which can have a negative effect on your productivity. eparing for Tests or Presentations If you need to eat or drink while studying, take a break to have something and return when you've finished.
+Just before a test or presentation, eat a healthy meal or snack.
 Make sure it's enough to prevent you from feeling hungry during the test, but not so much that you feel overly full.